top of page

 Ongoing Community Partnerships

-We've built meaningful relationships with Arizona's Native American communities, particularly the Tohono O'odham Nation.
-Our students participate in cultural exchanges, community events, and collaborative celebrations that promote mutual understanding between Pacific Islander and Native American communities.
+We are building meaningful relationships with Arizona's Native American communities, particularly the Tohono Oʻodham Nation, through cultural exchanges, community events, and collaborative celebrations that promote mutual understanding between Pacific Islander and Native American communities/

 bottom of page